syncfusion-content/ej2-navigations-docs/ej2-javascript/ribbon/js/items.md

 ### DropDown

-You can render a DropDown item by setting the [type](https://ej2.syncfusion.com/javascript/documentation/api/ribbon/ribbonItem/#type) property to `DropDown`.
-Also, you can customize the dropdown button using [ribbonDropDownSettingsModel](https://ej2.syncfusion.com/javascript/documentation/api/ribbon/ribbonDropDownSettingsModel/).
+By setting the [type](https://ej2.syncfusion.com/javascript/documentation/api/ribbon/ribbonItem/#type) property to `DropDown` you can render a DropDown item.
+You can also customize the DropDown item through [ribbonDropDownSettingsModel](https://ej2.syncfusion.com/javascript/documentation/api/ribbon/ribbonDropDownSettingsModel/) which provides options such as `iconCss`, `content`, `target` and more.

 #### Target

-You can make use of [target](https://ej2.syncfusion.com/javascript/documentation/api/ribbon/ribbonDropDownSettingsModel/#target) property which specifies the selector for an element to be shown in the DropDownButton popup.
+The [target](https://ej2.syncfusion.com/javascript/documentation/api/ribbon/ribbonDropDownSettingsModel/#target) property specifies the element selector to be shown in the DropDownButton popup.

 {% tabs %}
 {% highlight js tabtitle="index.js" %}